genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 Garbage in — garbage out.
 It means that your analysis is only as good as your data.
 Therefore, the first and very important step in any kind of analysis is quality control (QC).
-It allows to look at some relevant properties of the raw reads, such as quality scores, GC content, base distribution, etc, and check whether any low-quality reads, PCR primers, adaptors, duplicates and other contaminants are present in the samples.
+It allows to look at some relevant properties of the raw reads, such as quality scores, GC content, base distribution, etc., and check whether any low-quality reads, PCR primers, adaptors, duplicates and other contaminants are present in the samples.
 In order to assess the quality of the data, we'll run the `Raw Reads QC`_ data flow.